ram-on/imgurbash2/examples.md

-**NOTE**:  The deletion will be executed by backgrounded shell process, which means it assumes your computer won't be halted/suspended before the time has passed, and you still have external connection in order to call imgur api.
+**NOTE**:  The deletion will be executed by backgrounded shell process, which means it assumes your computer won't be halted/suspended before the time has passed, and you still have external connection in order to call imgur API.